100 years of serving our community!

-Thanks to our donors, volunteers and supporters, Pikes Peak United Way has been improving the quality of life in our community for 100 years!
+Thanks to our donors, volunteers and supporters, Pikes Peak United Way has been improving the quality of life in our community for over 100 years!

 Pikes Peak United Way, which has had several names throughout the decades, was started by local citizens on June 20, 1922.
 The first United Way actually began a little north of us, in Denver, CO!